Colorado Springs Audiology, Inc.

 Mountain Time USA

 Nonetheless, I will give you my best estimate using what data is available.
-I do not want to relate these data to hearing loss because there is no uniform definition in the literature as to what constitutes a (communicatively significant) hearing loss.
+I do not want to relate this data to hearing loss, because there is no uniform definition in the literature as to what constitutes a communicatively significant hearing loss.

-Longitudinal studies over the past ten years have shown hearing levels have not become worse over the past two generations.
-Therefore, using Spoor's (1967) equations, the following represent various PTA scores based upon age.
+Longitudinal studies over the past ten years have shown hearing levels have not become worse over the past two generations; therefore, using Spoor's (1967) equations, the following represents various PTA scores based upon age.

 Prevalence of Hearing Loss and Differences by

 Published in the Archives of Internal Medicine, vol 168 (number 14), 2008